LLNL/Silo/docs/Chapter2-Section9.md

 ## Python Interface

 It is probably easiest to understand the Python interface to Silo by examining some examples and tests.
 In the source code distribution, you can find some examples in tools/python and tests in tests directories.
-Here, we briefly describe Silo’s Python interface.
+Here, we briefly describe Silo's Python interface.

-In order for an installation of Silo to have the Python interface, Silo must have been configured with --enable-pythonmodule and NOT with --disable-shared Autoconf configuration switches.
+In order for an installation of Silo to have the Python interface, Silo must have been configured with --enable-pythonmodule and `NOT` with --disable-shared Autoconf configuration switches.

 The Python interface will be in the lib dir of the Silo installation, named Silo. so.
 To use it, Python needs to be told where to find it.
-You can do this a couple of ways; through the PYTHONPATH environment variable or by explicitly adding the Silo installation lib dir to Python’s path using sys. path. append().
+You can do this a couple of ways; through the `PYTHONPATH` environment variable or by explicitly adding the Silo installation lib dir to Python's path using sys. path. append().
 For example, if Silo is installed to /foo/bar, this works...

 % env PYTHONPATH=/foo/bar/lib python

-Python 2.
+Python `2`.
 7.
-10 (default, Oct 23 2015, 19:19:21)
+10 (default, Oct `23` 2015, 19:19:21)

-[GCC 4.
+[GCC `4`.
 2.
-1 Compatible Apple LLVM 7.
+1 Compatible Apple `LLVM` 7.
 0.
 0] on darwin

 Type "help", "copyright", "credits" or "license" for more info.

 >>> import Silo

 Or, if you prefer to use sys.
 path.
 append...

 python

-Python 2.
+Python `2`.
 7.
-10 (default, Oct 23 2015, 19:19:21)
+10 (default, Oct `23` 2015, 19:19:21)

-[GCC 4.
+[GCC `4`.
 2.
-1 Compatible Apple LLVM 7.
+1 Compatible Apple `LLVM` 7.
 0.
 0] on darwin

 Type "help", "copyright", "credits" or "license" for more info.

 >>> import sys

 >>> sys.
 path.
-append(“/foo/bar/lib”)
+append("/foo/bar/lib")

 >>> import Silo

 ### `Silo.Open()` - Open a Silo file (See DBOpen)